Hawker Sea Fury: Surviving aircraft

 As production continued well after the end of the Second World War and aircraft remained in Royal Navy service until 1955, dozens of airframes have survived in varying conditions.
 Sea Furies were overhauled by Hawker Aircraft at its factory at Blackpool during 1959 and supplied to civil companies in Germany, equipped with target-towing gear for Luftwaffe contract flying.
 Some of these aircraft survive.

 In the late 1970s David Tallichet and Ed Jurist secured the purchase of 24 Furies from Iraq, including spare parts.
-These were transported to Florida for restoration, and are now owned and operated internationally by collectors.
+These were transported to the US for restoration, and are now owned and operated internationally by collectors.

 Around a dozen heavily modified Sea Furies are raced regularly at the Reno Air Races As of 2009.
 Most of these examples were modified to replace the original sleeve valve Centaurus radial with the Pratt & Whitney R-4360 Wasp Major or the Wright R-3350 Duplex-Cyclone radial engine.
 These include Dreadnought and Furias, which have had Wasp Major engines installed.

 Ex-Iraqi Fury 326 (C/N 41H/643827) restored in New Zealand in the 1980s was painted as WJ232, the aircraft 'Hoagy' Carmichael flew during the 9 August 1952 action which resulted in him being credited with the destruction of a MiG-15 jet fighter.
 The aircraft was sold in Australia in its Royal Navy markings, with civil registration VH-SHF.
 The original WJ232 was sold by the Royal Navy back to Hawker, refurbished and delivered to Burma as UB467 in 1958.

 Many additional airframes remain as static displays in museums worldwide.
 April 1, 1957 saw Lieutenant Commander Derek Prout deliver an RCN Hawker Sea Fury WG-565 to Calgary for use as a ground instruction airframe at the Southern Alberta Institute of Technology.
 F/O Lynn Garrison flew the aircraft making the last official Canadian military flight of the type.
 Prout would lose his life in the crash of an F2H-3 Banshee at RCN Shearwater, Nova Scotia May 31, 1957.